realaxl/pellet_pattern/README.md

 ================

 An approach to render bitmap graphics into the limited color space of airgun pellets.
-Airgun pellets are available in various colors.
+[Airsoft Pellets](http://en.wikipedia.org/wiki/Airsoft_pellets) are available in various colors.
 The set initially used had pellets in black, blue, green,red, yellow, grey and white.

 The pellet diameter is 6 mm.